Anurag Kashyap: Personal life

 Kashyap was first married to film editor Aarti Bajaj, with whom he has a daughter, Aaliyah Kashyap.
 They divorced in 2009.
 He later married actress Kalki Koechlin, whom he first met during the making of Dev D, at her maternal home in Ooty.
-In 2013, Kashyap and Koechlin announced that: "they are taking time apart from their more than two-year-old marriage."
+In 2013, Kashyap and Koechlin announced that: "they are taking time apart from their more than two-year-old marriage".
 In May 2015, they were divorced at the Bandra family court in Mumbai.
+As of September 2026, he is in a relationship with Shubhra Shetty, who worked as an assistant director at Phantom Films.
+The two live in Bengaluru.

 When asked about his religious views, Kashyap replied: "I am an atheist.
 Cinema is the only religion I believe in."

 On 3 March 2021, the Income Tax Department raided 28 locations in Mumbai and Pune in connection with tax evasion by firm Phantom Films connected to Anurag Kashyap.
 Income Tax Department said it found a discrepancy of around ₹300 crore which the Kashyap company official has not been able to explain.